-A recurring theme of these documentaries is that soldiers are forced to work so hard they give up, put down their helmets, ring a bell and quit the training.
+A recurring theme of these documentaries is that some soldiers are forced to work so hard they give up, put down their helmets, ring a bell, and quit the training.
 There are always multiple images of the bell and of helmets sitting next to the bell, as well as commentaries from remaining soldiers:

 “It just got too much for him and he could no longer cope.”

 “They were hard on him but the Seals are only for the strongest.”

 “It’s not easy being a Seal and that is why so many quit.”

 The announcer, in a deep and serious voice, will then offer a few words about how many try and fail and that being a Seal requires an extraordinary amount of endurance to succeed.